teknopaul/adj/readme.md

 - you cannot query a midi controller to find out in which position the slider is now, all you get is change notifications.
 - so we can use a slider to adjust tempo faster and slower like a CDJ only if the slider is in the middle position when the instrument starts.
 - to make up for this you can turn the slider on and off to be able to reset its position.
-- the result of this is that the slider is not limited to +/-8 it can be used to increment the BPM indefinaitely in 0.1 bpm step, no more hitting the end of the pitch adjust slider.
+- the result of this is that the slider is not limited to +/-8 it can be used to increment the BPM indefinitely in 0.1 bpm steps, no more hitting the end of the pitch adjust slider.
 - however it is more fiddly to make big bpm adjustments compared to Technics.
+- N.B.
+Pioneer CDJs are limited to +/- 100%, `adj` has no such limitation since there is no base bpm, but clearly you cant keep them in time if the CDJ hits its limit.

-Naturally, `adj` holds its tempo pretty well, compared to Technics.
+Naturally, `adj` holds its tempo pretty well, compared to Technics, and CDJs which surprisingly do tend to drift as they try to keep in sync across the network.

 I had to make a decisions about resolution of the controls and the nudge amounts.
 Too small changes and you have to nudge more often, too large and its not possible to perfectly sync.
 I have presumed BPM around 120, if you are typically mixing Gabba at 220 BPM you might find the controls a little too precise, if you play stoner jazz at 60 bpm a little to lax.
 Nudging is performed by increasing the tempo by 1 or 2 bpm for a single beat.
 Hack at the code if that's an issue.

 ## UI

 UI is a console afair. `libdj` is designed to support other UIs, so I might write a QT or GTK front end one day.
-It not really necessary tho since input is performed with a physical midi controller (or pc keyboard) and the output is audio not the monitor., A fancy GUI does not add much benefit.
+It not really necessary tho since input is performed with a physical midi controller (or pc keyboard) and the output is audio not the monitor.
+A fancy GUI does not add much benefit.

 ## The UI shows

 - Connected midi devices
 - Current bpm
-- Loop position, presuming you are mixing 4/4 music with a drum machine or groove box or similar
+- Loop position, presuming you are mixing 4/4 music with a drum machine or groove box or similar.
 - Some visual feed back for nudging, naturally you will more likely be paying attention to your headphone monitor.
 - Indicators for start stop of the alsa sequencer, its possible to disconnect your devices, so its useful sometime to what is running and what is stopped.
 - A bit of feed back regarding fiddling with the slider, phase, pitch adjust.

+.

     alsa port:   [adj:clock]
     client_id:   [128:0]
-    midi in:     [nanoKONTROL Studio:nanoKONTROL Studio MIDI 1] midi out:    [TR-6S:TR-6S MIDI 1    ]
+    midi in:     [nanoKONTROL Studio:nanoKONTROL Studio MIDI 1]
+    midi out:    [TR-6S:TR-6S MIDI 1    ]
     keyb:        [on]
     seq state:   [exit     ]
     q state:     [paused   ]
     bpm:         [120.00000]
     events:      [0        ]
     op:          [stop     ]

     |...:...:...:...|...:...:...:...|...:...:...:...|...:...:...:...|

 If `stdout` is not a tty, output is simply the timeline, e.g. if you pipe to `cat`